LA SCCC Charity List - 2025:

 Regions served: 8, 9

-Serves vulnerable members of the community, including homeless individuals, people with developmental disabilities or mental health issues, veterans, seniors, at-risk youth and foster children.
+Serves vulnerable members of the community, including those who are homeless, people with developmental disabilities and mental health issues, veterans, seniors, at-risk youth and foster children.

 Regional Map: